PAS-priyanga/project_2/README.md

 Project Description:

-The Books management  resolves around  an user and books.
-On the webpage, anyone can view the list of  books available  for them to borrow and read.
-In addition to it they also have iformation on published year .
+The Books Management system revolves around users and books.
+On the webpage, anyone can view the list of books available for borrowing and reading.
+Additionally, they can access information about the publication year of each book.
-The user also gets an option to view  the  details of the books and reviews written.
-If the user wants to  add books or comment on the book or view if the book is available to borrowed- for these functionality the user needs to be loged in. we have used Google Oauth facility user to log in using their  gooogle acount.
+Users also have the option to view detailed information about books, including reviews written by others.
+However, to add books, comment on books, or check book availability for borrowing, users need to be logged in.
+We have implemented Google OAuth for user authentication, allowing users to log in using their Google accounts.
- Once the user has logged in, the user lands on home page , where the user has  options to add books the list, add authors to the books and alsohas view of his page  containing the  books read by him  and account details.
+Once a user logs in, they are directed to the home page.
+On the home page, the user has several options:
+Once a user logs in, they are directed to the home page.
+On the home page, the user has several options:

+1.Add Books to the List: Authenticated users can add new books to the system, providing book details such as title, author, and publication year.

+2.Add Authors to the Books: Authors can be associated with the books in the system.

+3.View Personal Page: Authenticated users have a dedicated page displaying the books they have read and their account details.
+The personal page may contain the following information:

+Books Read or reading by the user and account Details.

  ERD
- There is four relationship that exist book Management.
+ There is four relationship that exist in book Management.
 <img src="ERD.jpg"/>

 wireframe